DopierRex/OneNext/README.md

 Now, you will need to FLASH the alternative cores right on the Spectrum Next!

 If you haven't already, you can start using a VGA monitor with your Next/N-go.
-The default is VGA 50hz 'mode 0', but if you don't get a satisfactory display on your  monitor, you can reset  your Spectrum Next/N-go and check the VGA display frequencies by holding down key 'V' at power up and starting 'Screen Test'.
+The default is VGA 50hz 'mode 0', but if you don't get a satisfactory display on your  monitor, you can restart  your Spectrum Next/N-go and check the VGA display frequencies by holding down key 'V' at power up and starting 'Screen Test'.
 Select a VGA mode you are happy with, from the different modes displayed on your monitor through the screen cycles.

 Also, you will notice that, if you have a PS/2 keyboard wired to the Spectrum Next, it will be now configured to work.
 Use a PS/2 splitter cable, if you want to add a PS/2 mouse.

 Flashing the extra cores is relatively simple.
-Reset your Spectrum Next/N-go, upon boot press the key 'C' to enter ZX Spectrum Next Extra Cores.
+Restart your Spectrum Next/N-go, upon boot press the key 'C' to enter ZX Spectrum Next Extra Cores.
 There are up to 14 FPGA slots available, listed vertically from numbers 18 to 31.
 From here, you can enter, erase, and update the extra cores.

 Once you select an empty slot and press 'space', a list of extra cores will appear on the screen.
 Select any of the available cores and press 'enter' to flash it.
 Once a core is flashed to a slot, it will no longer show on the list of cores that can be flashed (unless you erase it first).
 Flashing an extra core is actually a simple process; it takes just a few seconds.

-You will need to flash all the extra cores on this release, one by one, and ensure they appear named as listed hereunder.
+You will need to flash all the extra cores on this release, one by one, and ensure they are named as listed hereunder.
 The slot number doesn't matter though; an extra core can be flashed to any of the available slots, from 08 to 31.

 Acorn BBC Master